 Why Do Real Estate Agents Fail?

 While real estate can certainly be lucrative, it’s also a tricky business—and not everyone succeeds.
 If you’re considering a career in real estate, you should be prepared for the common pitfalls real estate agents face and armed with smart strategies for overcoming them.
-Below we will dive into the top five reasons real estate agents fail, and we’ll answer the questions:

 - Why do real estate agents quit?